novuhq/novu/docs/docs/platform/subscribers.md

 ```

 ### Removing a subscriber
-To remove a subscriber and stop it from receiving communication, you call the remove API to delete the subscriber.
+To remove and stop a subscriber from receiving communication, you call the remove API to delete the subscriber.

 ```typescript
 import { Novu } from '@novu/node'